BRDLF/Hyperskill_Kotlin_GitInternals/CHANGEBLOG.md

 # Hyperskill_Kotlin_GitInternals

+### Stage 6/7: Git Log

+This is gross.
+I mean, it works but feels like I built it with paperclips.
+That's ok.
+I'm almost done.

 ### Stage 5/7: Branches

 Finally did the needful and put things into an object.
 Definitely helps tidy things. \